bingli8899/Deuterochonia_Project/README.md

 Here is the codes used for Deuterochonia Project:

-Bait Design -- codes that modify Bromeliad 1776 (Yardeni et al. 2021)
+1. Bait Design -- codes that modify Bromeliad 1776 (Yardeni et al. 2021)

 Then, Deuterochonia samples and Pitcairnia samples were sent to Arbor for sequencing.

-Codes for nuclear analysis
+2. nuclear analysis

-Code that assess assembly quality
+3. assess assembly quality

 Reference: